02 November 2020

 Movember 2020 has the potential to be huge.
 This year, more than ever, there is a need to raise awareness of men’s health issues, such as prostate cancer, testicular cancer and men’s suicide.
 Since 2003, Movember has funded more than 1,250 men’s health projects around the world, motivating men to take action for their health, and employers have an important role to play.

-Brett Hill, Distribution Director at Towergate Health & Protection says, ‘We are only now beginning to see how Covid-19 has impacted people in terms of not getting early diagnosis and treatment for symptoms of other illnesses such as cancer.
+Brett Hill, Distribution Director at Towergate Employee Benefits says, ‘We are only now beginning to see how Covid-19 has impacted people in terms of not getting early diagnosis and treatment for symptoms of other illnesses such as cancer.
 The lockdown has also had a significant effect on mental health.
 Men often try to battle through things on their own.
 With so many of us currently working from home, employers need to be more vigilant than ever in keeping an eye on employees’ health and wellbeing.
 Implementing a regular health screening programme, and communicating any health and wellbeing benefits available, make it harder for someone to fall between the gaps.
 We all need someone there to look out for us at some point in our lives, and that’s particularly the case now.’

 While Movember takes a light-hearted route regarding men’s health, the message behind it is serious.
 Men die on average six years earlier than women, for largely preventable reasons.1 Movember funds projects to address this crisis.